-First, he has sensation, and any ideas which can be attributed to our sense experience.

-Second, he has the psychological capacities of our minds, including memory and the ability to reflect on our ideas.
+First, he has sensation and any ideas which can be attributed to our sense experience.
+Second, he has the psychological capacities of our minds, including memory and reflection.
 While Locke rejects innate principles, he does not deny our natural capacity to reason and intuit.